RuPay: Maldives

 Prime Minister Narendra Modi announced that RuPay cards would be launched in the Maldives during his address to the People's Majlis (the Maldivan Parliament) on 8 June 2019.
 Modi added that the introduction of RuPay would increase the number of Indian tourists visiting the Maldives.

 On 4 December 2019, Bank of Maldives (BML) partnered with National Payment Corporation of India (NPCI) to introduce RuPay Cards in Maldives.
 BML and NPCI signed a MoU to introduce the acceptance of RuPay cards in Maldives.
 BML will accept RuPay cards on the bank's ATMs, POS machine and other digital channels.
 BML revealed that the issuance of RuPay co-branded prepaid cards by the bank, and the acceptance of the co-branded cards across ATMs, POS machines and digital channels in India will also take place in due time.

 UAE

 A Memorandum of Understanding (MoU) to establish a technology interface between the payment platforms in India and UAE was exchanged between the National Payments Corporation of India and UAE's Mercury Payments Services.
 UAE is the first country in the Gulf where RuPay was launched.
+In Abu Dhabi on 3 October 2023, NIPL and Al Etihad Payments signed a MoU to facilitate cross-border transactions and establish a domestic card program for the UAE based on the RuPay debit and credit card stack.
+Union Minister Piyush Goyal from Ministry of Commerce and Industry of India announced at the 2024 Vibrant Gujarat Global Summit, that India and UAE are prepared to promote RuPay and ease direct trade between the Indian rupee and the UAE dirham.
+UPI Payments are now available at all of LuLu's UAE locations.
+All Indian visitors have to do is scan their UPI QR code using the point-of-sale terminals at LuLu stores.
+For this, they can pay for items in the UAE with the RuPay card or their UPI-enabled apps using their Indian phone number.
+The money connected to their Indian bank accounts is used to make the payment.